 Denominations: The bond is issued in denominations of $200,000 (~Kshs 18 million)

 Dublin: The bond will be listed on the Irish Stock Exchange

 Euro Bond: The phrase does not exist in the document

 Interest Rate is not stated

-Investors: The offer is meant for qualified institutional investors (QIIs) and bond notes may not be issued offered or sold in Kenya, South Africa, Qatar, UAE, Singapore, Hong Kong, USA.
+Investors: The offer is meant for qualified institutional investors (QIIs) and bond notes may not be issued offered or sold in Kenya, South Africa, Qatar, UAE, Singapore, Hong Kong, or the USA.

-Also the Kenya government believes its current account deficit of (cited at $3.7 billion) is overstated citing, among other reasons; The shilling has remained relatively stable, the measures excluded unclassified services (which have quadrupled) and the amount of foreign direct investment is under-reported (by up to 50%?!)
+Also, the Kenya government believes its current account deficit of (cited at $3.7 billion) is overstated citing, among other reasons; the shilling has remained relatively stable, the measures excluded unclassified services (which have quadrupled) and the amount of foreign direct investment (FDI) is under-reported (by up to 50%?!)

-More at the WSJ who expect the bond to be at about 7%
+More at the WSJ who expect the Euro bond rate to be at about 7%